 The $\pounds 86,000$ book value of the plant on site will be shown under non-current assets (fixed assets) on the balance sheet.

 (c) The other contract balances

-The remaining balance of $\pounds 62,000$ ( $\pounds 24,000 + \pounds 40,000 - \pounds 2,000$ ) will be shown within stock on the company's balance sheet, classified as 'long-term contract balances'.
+The remaining balances of material stock (inventory) $\pounds 24,000$ and wages accrued $\pounds 2,000$ will be shown on the company's balance sheet as an asset and a liability, respectively.